canonical-web-and-design/tutorials.ubuntu.com/tutorials/iot/graphical-snaps/graphical-snaps-xwayland.md

 ---
 id: graphical-snaps-xwayland
-summary: A guide to creating graphical snaps for Ubuntu IoT devices
+summary: A guide to creating graphical snaps for Ubuntu IoT devices on top of an Xwayland stack.
+Learn how to build a digital signage app for kiosks, advertising screens and other embedded displays.
 categories: iot
 status: draft
 feedback_url: https://github.com/canonical-websites/tutorials.ubuntu.com/issues